Dauphine-Digital-Economics/Homework/Homework4.md

 ## Hardhat Challenge Set

 Hardhat offers a vastly different user experience than Remix.
 A nice UI (User Interface) does not necessarily mean a better experience.
-Seasoned developers often find that commands can be far more precisely controlled and manipulated than a button, which executes actions that are not immediately visible.
+Seasoned developers often find that commands can be far more precisely controlled and manipulated than a GUI element like a button, which executes actions that are not immediately visible.

 Consider this (unfortunately) common scenario, known as a phising attempt.
 You receive an email saying, very ironically, that your wallet has been hacked.
 It provides a link to change your seed phrase in order to "secure" your wallet.
 You click the link and enter your wallet seed phrase and click the submit button.
 It displays a message saying your seed phrase has been changed.
 You go back to your wallet and suddenly find that all your crypto tokens are gone.
 You realise that this button submits to malicious smart contracts that drain wallets.
 Have you checked what each button in Remix does?